GeosoftInc/gxpy/docs/GXMVIEW.rst

 ::

-   maximum length for view and group names
+   Maximum length for view and group names

 .. _MVIEW_OPEN: